 - Implement a bot to collect information and apply rules to route the conversation.

 - Make conversations sticky.
-If a customer spoke to a certain agent in a previous conversation, route the customer to that same agent or make sure conversation history is easy to access for anyone that speaks to the customer.
+If a customer spoke to a certain agent in a previous conversation, route the customer to that same agent or make sure the conversation history is easy to access for anyone that speaks to the customer.

 Quiq makes it easy to set rules to route conversations to specific agents, departments, or queues based on set criteria.

 Let people know once your digital channels are available.
-Promote your new digital channels across your existing channels:
+Promote your new digital channels across your existing marketing channels:

-- Add a message to your IVR informing callers that web chat or text is available, even if you haven’t integrated messaging with your IVR
+- Add a message to your IVR informing callers that web chat or text is available, even if you haven’t integrated messaging with your IVR.

-- Put a message on your website homepage and a “Text Us” call to action button at the bottom of your mobile site
+- Put a message on your website homepage and a “text us” call to action button at the bottom of your mobile site.

-- Make sure that messaging is prominent in the contact us section of your website
+- Make sure that messaging is prominent in the contact us section of your website.

-- Add a message to the signature of all your contact center agents responding to emails reminding customers that alternate channels are available
+- Add a message to the signature of all your contact center agents responding to emails reminding customers that alternate channels are available.

-5. Monitor and Analyze Engagement
+5. Monitor and analyze engagement.

 Use analytics to monitor, analyze, and address areas within your digital customer experience that may need work along the way.
-For example, you can review closed and active conversations in real-time to determine if an integration with your CRM or other business intelligence platform will help agents find critical information easier.
+For example, you can review closed and active conversations in real-time to determine if integration with your CRM or other business intelligence platform will help agents find critical information easier.

 You’ll also want to evaluate agent performance on key metrics.
-Quiq’s messaging platform allows you to monitor the performance of human agents, as well as bots, so you always have a pulse on which types of inquiries may be stumping your agents.
+Quiq’s messaging platform allows you to monitor the performance of human agents, as well as bots, so you always have a pulse on which types of inquiries may be stumping your team.

-We’ve also made it easy to import and export data to and from our software so you have the data you need, wherever you need it.
-Our out-of-the-box reports enable you to have an immediate view of your contact centers performance or you can combine the data in your BI tool for a broader understanding of your contact center.
+We’ve also made it easy to import and export data to and from our software, so you have the data you need, wherever you need it.
+Our out-of-the-box reports enable you to have an immediate view of your contact center’s performance, or you can combine the data in your BI tool for a broader understanding of your contact center.